 020 8519 4083

 Open every day for browsing.

 Expect a warm welcome when you head to Halfpenny London’s showroom.
 Tucked away just moments from the urban buzz of Euston station, here’s a calming boudoir environment decked in vintage-inspired designs infused with designer and founder Kate Halfpenny’s inimitable attention to detail.
 Yes, there are traditional cuts and options, but it’s the seasonal collections we recommend requesting if you’re after something a little different (rise-and-fall hemlines, pleated-collar bolero tops and pearl-embellished tulle caught our interest online).
-Midweek appointments are free, rising to £25 at the weekend.
+Midweek appointments are free, and slots rise to £25 at the weekend.
 For a VIP consultation with the founder herself, expect to pay £50.

 10 Woburn Walk, Bloomsbury, London, WC1H 0JL